danburonline/parola-chat/doc/how-to-new-ad.md

 - Go to https://console.cloud.google.com and login/create a new account
 - _Optionally:_ Select an organization and create a new project
-- Set up a billing account for the new project
 - _Optionally:_ Create a budget and budget alerts
 - Search for "DialogFlow API" in the search bar and connect the service to the project
 - Go to "Login Details" and create a new service account login with admin access to the DialogFlow API